NadeefChowdhury/OpenCV_Image_Editor/README.md

 An app made using Tkinter and OpenCV to edit images.

 ### Functions
-1. Converting colorful images to grascale images
+1. Converting colorful images to grayscale images
 2. Blurring images
 3. Revealing the contours/edges of images
 4. Increasing or decresing the brightness